David Frum: Criticism of the Republican Party after 2008

-In 2009, Frum denounced various anti-Obama conspiracy theories as "wild accusations and the paranoid delusions coming from the fever swamps".
-In his blog, Frum described the Tea Party as "a movement of relatively older and relatively affluent Americans whose expectations have been disrupted by the worst economic crisis since the Great Depression.
-They are looking for an explanation of the catastrophe—and a villain to blame.
-They are finding it in the same place that (Michele) Bachmann and her co-religionists located it 30 years ago: a deeply hostile national government controlled by alien and suspect forces, with Barack Obama as their leader and symbol."
-He explained Bachmann's political views, some of which he called "paranoid": "It emerges from a religious philosophy that rejects the federal government as an alien instrument of destruction, ripping apart a Christian society.
+In 2009, Frum denounced various anti-Obama conspiracy theories as "wild accusations and the paranoid delusions coming from the fever swamps."
+In his blog, Frum challenged the Republican conception of the Tea Party as a being a libertarian movement.
+He described the Tea Party as "a movement of relatively older and relatively affluent Americans whose expectations have been disrupted by the worst economic crisis since the Great Depression.
+They are looking for an explanation of the catastrophe – and a villain to blame.
+They are finding it in the same place that (Michelle) Bachmann and her co-religionists located it 30 years ago: a deeply hostile national government controlled by alien and suspect forces, with Barack Obama as their leader and symbol."
+Frum described Bachmann's political beliefs, some of which he called "paranoid", as "[emerging] from a religious philosophy that rejects the federal government as an alien instrument of destruction, ripping apart a Christian society.
 Bachmann's religiously grounded rejection of the American state finds a hearing with many more conventional conservatives radicalized by today's hard economic times."